shimondoodkin/nodejs-autorestart/README.md

 require('autoexit');

-//////////end example

-to lunch nodejs you type
+### to lunch nodejs you type
 cd /var/www
 ./nodejs.sh

 to make it work with upstart
 copy nodejs.conf to /etc/init/

-to use upstart you type :
+### to use upstart you type :
 [command] + [init filename without conf extention]

 start nodejs
 stop nodejs
 restrt nodejs

-when i start to develop connect to the server with ssh and run:
+### when i start to develop connect to the server with ssh and run:

 stop nodejs
 cd /var/www
 ./nodejs.sh

+##

-then i start to see errors on the screen if i want to stop the server i press Control + C and the script stops
+then i start to see application output and errors on the screen if i want to stop the server i press Control + C and the script stops